 - Cover the area with tarp.
 I recommend going a bit larger than the surface area of the garden bed to close off the edges completely.
 Otherwise, the weeds may emerge from the sides and stay alive with sunlight.

 - Bury edges or secure with stakes.
-Once covered, I recommend digging a small trench around the edges of the tarp and burying it.
-You can also use garden pins to secure the edges.
+Once covered, dig a small trench around the edges of the tarp and bury it.
+You can also use garden pins or heavy rocks to secure the edges.
 This will keep traveling root systems from entering or leaving the gardening area beneath the tarp.

 - Weigh down with rocks or cinder blocks.
 To prevent heavy winds from blowing the tarp away, use heavy objects to keep it in place.
 The large surface area of a tarp is susceptible to catching the wind, so place rocks or cinder blocks around the edges and in the middle of the tarp.